Before reading this article, make sure you are familiar with "How to Use a Base Layout".

-Note: If Triggers are added to the Base Layout, the Trigger will be applicable on all the steps in the App.
-However, they cannot be accessed from any step other than the Base Layout.
+If Triggers are added to the Base Layout, the Trigger will be applicable on all the steps in the App; however, they cannot be accessed from any step other than the Base Layout.

 The steps below outline the creation of a sample Base Layout and give you an idea about how to design your own.

-1. Decide which widgets you will need on every step (or almost every step).
+Decide which widgets you will need on every (or almost every) Step.

-Some reasonable examples are buttons to go to the next or previous step, a company logo and a timer to track how long an operator spends on each step.
+Some reasonable examples are: buttons that go to the next or previous step, a company logo, and a timer to track how long an operator spends on each step.

-2. Decide where these base layout widgets should be placed.
+Decide where these Base Layout Widgets should be placed.

-A good starting point is to create one a header and/or footer for your App.
-Below, you can see a visual layout for a header and a footer constructed by using a rectangles, buttons, text and an uploaded image.
+A good starting point is to create a header and/or footer for your App.
+Below, you can see a visual layout for a header and a footer constructed by using a rectangles, buttons, text, and an uploaded image.

-3. Leave plenty of room for new content on every step
+Leave plenty of room for new content on every step.

 Widgets on the Base Layout should ideally be arranged to allow for maximum visual area in the center of the step.

-4. Note which widgets you want or need to unlock from the Base Layout
+Note which widgets you want or need to unlock from the Base Layout.

-The last thing to consider when designing a Base Layout is the extensibility of the design.
-In the example App above, the “Menu” Button could take up the majority of the width of the footer.
-However, this would leave you with a lot of redesigning work if you decide to add another widget.
-By leaving space for additional widgets, you reduce reshuffling in the future.
+Lastly, consider the extensibility of the design.
+In the example App above, the Menu button could take up the majority of the width of the footer; however, this would leave you with a lot of redesigning work if you decide to add another widget.
+By leaving space for additional widgets, you reduce the need to reconfigure the existing ones in the future.

 Did you find what you were looking for?